siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 Calling Maxwell electromagnetism the **minimal dynamical closure** means:

-> It is the simplest local evolution law that successfully transports energy
+> It is the simplest local evolution rule that successfully describes continuous
-> while preserving continuity and divergence-free structure.
+> energy transport while preserving continuity and divergence-free structure.

 “Minimal” does not mean “the only possible dynamics.”
 It means:

-- no extra fields are required,
+- no extra fields are introduced,
-- no nonlocal rules are required,
+- no action-at-a-distance rules are introduced,
-- no higher-order derivatives are required,
+- no higher-order spatial derivatives are required,
-- no additional conservation laws are assumed.
+- no additional conservation principles are assumed beyond continuity.

-Maxwell dynamics closes the system in the weakest possible way that still allows energy to propagate, circulate, and remain source-free.
+Maxwell dynamics closes the description in the weakest possible way that still allows energy to propagate, circulate, and remain source-free.

 ---